team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 ## Green Field Phoenix Application

-We start with a new Phoenix application and use the `--no-ecto` flag to skip the [Ecto](https://hexdocs.pm/ecto/Ecto.html) setup.
+We start with a new Phoenix application:

 ```bash
 $ mix phx.new example